frutiger/bdemeta/README.md

 `bde-meta` supports dependencies that are not package groups (i.e. 'units').
 This can be useful when depending on headers and libraries provided by the system.
 By default, such dependencies introduce no new flags unless such a flag has been specified with a `--flag NAME:FLAG`.
+In order to ensure that link lines are correctly topologically sorted, `bde-meta` will require dependency information that can be specified with `--dependency NAME:DEPENDENCY`.

 ### EXAMPLES